 Could you be sitting on a small fortune?

-To sum up, the best way to check if it’s worth your time selling CDs, is to check their current value.
+The best way to check if it’s worth your time selling CDs is to check their current value.
 Sometimes there appears to be no obvious rhyme or reason why a title might be worth selling.
 There are so many millions of titles available that it would be impossible to create a list that would be helpful to everyone, but just as an example here are 5 titles I have personally found or sold for £10+:

 Do you still have any CDs that might be worth selling?
 Let me know in the comments!